faraji-fuji/alx-low_level_programming/0x00-hello_world/README.md

 - Your program should return 0
 - You might have to install the package libc6-dev-i386 on your Linux (Vagrant) to test the -m32 gcc option

+## 100-intel
+A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+- The C file name will be saved in the variable $CFILE.
+- The output file should be named the same as the C file, but with the extension .s instead of .c.
+	- Example: if the C file is main.c, the output file should be main.s

+## 101-quote.c
+A C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+- You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
+- Your program should return 1
+- Your program should compile without any warnings when using the -Wall gcc option